 Information and pictures of the sole surviving "Whirlwind" engine have been sent to me by Ray Spearman, a close friend of Wal Philips, and these can be seen in the "Whirlwind" section of the "Workshop" Pages.Bore/Stroke: 82x94mm.

 All the gears were on needle rollers and ball bearings.
 The timing side mainshaft was secured to a deep row ball race so there was no end float, and the drive shaft ran on a 3 row caged roller bearing.
 These mainbearings were in steel housings.

 The rockerbox enclosed the valves and a hairpin spring in it, returned the rockers and pushrods.

 Wal had used the engine that season and was disappointed as it came out heavier the he had wanted.
 As a result, Wal did not get from the gate to the first corner fast enough, although it was equally as fast as the others on the straight.
 Wal had, with Brooklands and TT races in mind, gone too much for sturdy long life and reliability.

 In the winter he took the bike to Australia and did a little better, although on one night at the 1/3 of a mile Sydney Showground, Wal paddled off the gate as fast as his long legs would go and got to the corner level with Bluey Wilkinson.
 He just managed to get out of the turn in front and rode the 3 laps flat out to win the race, Wilkinson was having one of his best seasons at that time.

-An additional page on Wal Philips has now been added that looks at how Wal came up with the idea of his Fuel Injector, and new material is currently being compiled.
-See Wal Phillips, Part 2
+An additional page on Wal Philips looks at how Wal came up with the idea of his fuel injector - Wal Phillips, Part 2

-More information on Wal and the story of the JAP engine can be found on my pages of "The JAP Story" that looks back on the story behind the legend.
+More information on Wal and the story of the JAP engine can be found at "The JAP Story", which looks back on the story behind the legend.